cltl/ma-tm-domains-SDG-tracker/README.md

 **classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared:
 - balanced_df_WITH_aid_with_slave_threshold_4_keep.json file, and
 - balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle
+(please rename these - I was trying to keep up with small changes I was making in the lexicon and with BERT embeddings variants)

 this will output:
 - a classification report for the BERT-based system